Monday, October 15, 2018

 Originally, I stuck here 'Who are these, I wonder ...'

-Well, now I now, so here goes!
+Well, now I know, so here goes!
 They are what you might call the successors to 'the originals'.
 Simon Holaus's Tyrolean Singers.
 This photo taken when the group was of six.
 It had in the 1850s been four.
 Later it would swell to eight.

 The droopy moustache is Simon Holaus (bass), the lady with the air of Janet Patey is his wife (soprano).
 The others ...?